St Helen's School: Facilities

 St Helen's school occupies a twenty-two acre greenfield site.
 The Senior school, Junior School and Little Saints occupy separate buildings within the site with their own specialised facilities for their students.
-The swimming pool is an important facility as many people come for lessons and tutoring after school hours or in the holidays.
 A new Junior School building opened in September 2016.

-The Science Block, containing fourteen laboratories, supports all scientific disciplines.
-The June-Leader building consists of three Art rooms, three Design and Technology Labs as well as an equipped Drama Studio.
-The school has recently installed a Virtuoso Language Laboratory in addition to the old one.
-The Music Block, "Fitzwalter" or "Fitz", possesses sixteen practice rooms, where the school offers lessons for most musical instruments.
-The Sutherland library, run by a chartered librarian, holds a vast number of books, periodicals, newspapers and computing facilities.

-St Helen's School possesses grounds for many sporting activities.
-With seven tennis courts, two lacrosse pitches, dance Studio, swimming pool, gymnasium and fitness suite, the school has been able to offer an intensive physical education curriculum.
+There are science laboratories, art rooms, a drama studio, a language laboratory, computer rooms, a recital hall and a library.

 Sports Complex

-In July 2004, phase I of the sports complex was completed and was opened by Steve Parry, Olympic Bronze Medalist.
-It consists of a 25m swimming pool and a "State of the Art" fitness suite.
+In July 2004, phase I of the sports complex was completed and was opened by Steve Parry, Olympic bronze medalist.
+It consists of a 25m swimming pool and a fitness suite.
 Phase II was finished in summer 2006.
-This includes the multi gym, dance studio, treatment rooms and observation areas.
+This includes the multi-gym, dance studio, treatment rooms and observation areas.
 In 2005, the new swimming pool was used by the female celebrity competitors from The Games television programme for training.

-In December 2006, the final phase II of the sports complex was also completed and was opened by Olympic Silver Medalist, Roger Black.
-A more recent development includes The Centre, which was opened in 2014 and provides space for Drama, Music and Gymnastics as well as a recording studio.
+In December 2006, the final phase II of the sports complex was also completed and was opened by Olympic silver medalist, Roger Black.

+The Centre was opened in 2014 and provides space for drama, music and gymnastics as well as a recording studio.

 House system

 The house system was established in 1927 with three houses named Scott, Shackleton and Bruce.
 Two of the houses were named after Antarctic explorers – Captain Robert Falcon Scott and Sir Ernest Shackleton, with Bruce named after the Himalayan explorer Brig.
 Gen. Charles Bruce.
 A fourth house, Bonington, also named after a Himalayan explorer, has since been added.

+The houses have now been changed to Seacole (Bruce), Kahlo (Scott), Brontë (Shackleton), and Franklin (Bonington).

 Each year the House Cup is awarded to the house with the most points, which can be earned through commendations, Sports Day, House Arts and other achievements.

 In 1999, to mark the centenary, Junior School adopted a new house system consisting of 3 houses.
 The Houses, nominated by the Junior School students, were named after pioneering women in history.
 Later in 2012 the fourth house was added, named after the American female pilot Amelia Earhart.